PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

 ## Tables

--  When modifying tables, do not change standard table columns or any of the table's unique (or Auto Unique) keys.
-If you wish to increase the width of certain columns, it is best to consult with Priority Software beforehand.
+-  When modifying tables, do not change standard table columns or any of the table's Unique (or Auto Unique) keys.
+-  You can increase the width of certain columns.
+We recommend you consult with Priority Software beforehand.
+-  You can add nonunique table keys to a standard table.
+We recommend you consult with a DBA beforehand.

 ### Rules for Columns